Dashboard Design 101

 - Diverging palettes — These are palettes that sit on a spectrum.
 They use a two-color gradient with a neutral color in the middle.
 Blue to red, salmon to aqua, and orange to purple are commonly used palettes.

 Greens and blues can be effective colors for signaling growth and health, whereas reds or oranges may be used to frame a declining metric due to their connection with a warning or danger.

 Whenever you’re working with continuous data, always use a single color.
 Let’s take customer acquisition growth, for example.
 Startups are constantly onboarding new customers, which, hopefully, is a process of steady incremental growth.
-Using a single color representative of this exact process is going to be ideal.
+Using a single color representative of this exact process will be ideal.
 Either a tone of green — a color that suggests growth, health, and successful outcomes — or your brand colors are generally the most appropriate and inviting for your audience.
-Take advantage of the color palette that's been developed for your business and integrate it into your design dashboard — it’s a great tool for reinforcing your brand.
+Take advantage of the color palette developed for your business and integrate it into your design dashboard — it’s a great tool for reinforcing your brand.

 And then there’s the overuse of color.
 Although categorical data uses a multicolor palette, it should be limited to as few colors as possible.
-The more color, the more complex your dashboard will become, causing confusion for users.
+The more color, the more complex your dashboard will become, confusing users.
 If you use multiple colors for any single metric, it suggests that you should use more than one illustration.
 For example, if you have a line chart that measures more than one variable in a scatter plot, adding a pie chart with all variables would add context.
 This way, users won’t be scanning back and forth between visuals and the legend.

-Representation of Figures
+Representation of figures

 Design simplicity is all about using appropriate abbreviations that are easily understood — for example, "Q1 2023 Results" instead of "The Results for the First Quarter of 2023."